- Amy probably doesn't wear a bra. Her open back dress shows her bare back but not bra straps.

 - Sonic Adventure 2 actually managed to get away with not only having the government kill everyone aboard the ARK, but also manage to have Gerald Robotnik being executed by firing squad.
 Sure, they didn't show the actual death, but the fact they clearly implied it in an E-rated game is astonishing.

 - Also a part of the game's story, we have Maria.
 Like with Gerald, Sonic Team implied that she died instead of blatantly showing it.
 However, flashbacks about it appear much more frequently than Gerald's death scene in the game.
-Still, it's surprising how this showed up in a Sonic game, of all things.
+It's rather surprising how this showed up in a Sonic game, of all things.

 - The scene with Amy being held hostage.
 Dr. Eggman points a gun at Amy's head!
 And immediately afterwards, he sends Sonic out into space in a basic equivalent of being CHAINED TO A BOMB.